-To solidify the concept, Adrian is also using traditional Montessori Sandpaper Numbers (buy here), which add a tactile dimension to the activity.
-As the child traces the number, s/he is indirectly preparing the hand for writing.
-We are using these number templates available as a free pack from www.LivingMontessoriNow.com.
+To solidify the concept, Adrian is also using traditional Montessori Sandpaper Numbers, which add a tactile dimension to the activity.
+As a child traces the number, s/he is indirectly preparing the hand for writing.
+We are also using number mats.

 Although Adrian recognizes numbers visually, he needs to practice writing them.

 Adrian loves using 1 2 3 Count with Me Trace-and-Flip Fun! book.
 By running a finger along large grooved numbers, a child can explore each shape.
 Colorful lift-the-flaps on every sturdy page further reinforce easy learning.
 Each board page features a number (1 through 20) which a child can trace with a finger, along with opening flaps to lift and find a surprise with bright illustrations.

 Placing stickers, while tracing a number’s shape, promotes fine motor control and it is fun!
 Here, Adrian is tracing each number template with sparkly dot stickers by following a pattern.
 (The pattern here is AABB ~ purple-purple-green-green.)
 A younger child can use a single color sticker or offer to choose a multi-color pattern for older children.
 Adrian chose a two-color-pattern to match the colors of the eggs.

 Here, Adrian is matching the quantity of five eggs to the number 5.

 Here, Adrian is ‘pattern tracing’ sandpaper number five with foam Easter eggs (yellow-pink-purple-blue).

 Moreover, offer play dough to MAKE numbers, which is an amazing tool to explore and make tactile numbers!